Release Date: January 6, 2026

 A compelling novel about the ravages of a war that tore into the heart of America.

-From Pulitzer Prize winning reporter Lyn Bixby, inspired by the death of his college classmate in Vietnam, The Pacifist is a debut historical suspense thriller about standing up to power gone bad.
+From Pulitzer Prize winning reporter Lyn Bixby, inspired by the death of his college classmate in Vietnam, The Pacifist is a debut historical thriller about standing up to power gone bad.

 Praise